 Chapter 378.403(16), F.S., defines reclamation as “the reasonable rehabilitation of land where resource extraction has occurred.”
-Land reclamation after mining typically involves removing debris, recontouring the land to reduce steep slopes and restore or maintain drainage basin boundaries, and revegetating the site.
+Land reclamation after mining typically involves removing debris, recontouring the land to reduce steep slopes and restore or maintain drainage basin boundaries and revegetating the site.
 In some cases, mine tailings are pumped back into mine pits prior to recontouring.
-Revegetation may be accomplished through natural recruitment, seeding, or planting vegetation.
-Standards for reclamation vary depending on the type of mineral that was mined and are outlined in the reclamation rules for phosphate,limestone, dolomite, shell, heavy minerals, fuller’s earth, peat, and clay, gravel, and sand.

 I want to open a new mine; what are my reclamation responsibilities?

-ERPs are obtained by filling out Section A (all mines), Section C (if wetlands or other surface waters will be impacted by the project), and Section H (all mines) of the ERP application and submitting the required permit fee.
-Consult Chapter 62-330, F.A.C., and the Applicant’s Handbook, Volume I and Applicant's Handbook Volume II for additional information about the criteria for ERP issuance.
-Permits also may be required from other agencies, such as the Army Corps of Engineers, local county government, the local water management district, etc. To start construction, you must have all necessary federal, state and local approvals.
-The Mining and Mitigation Program encourages new applicants to set up a pre-application meeting to discuss their proposed project and the permitting process.
+Permits also may be required from other agencies, such as local county government, the local water management district, etc. To start construction, you must have all necessary federal, state and local approvals.
+The Mining and Mitigation program encourages new applicants to set up a pre-application meeting to discuss their proposed project and the permitting process.

 How much does it cost to get an Environmental Resource Permit or a state of Florida 404 Permit?

 Whom do I contact to get more information on how to open a new mine?